 | Network Connectivity | Oracle's cloud egress pricing applies (10 TB/month free).
 Large-scale data replication or backups may incur additional network costs.
 Internal high-speed links may be required. | Medium |

-| Included Support & Updates | Oracle's management and support are included in service consumption cost โ no separate hardware support contracts.
+| Included Support & Updates | Oracle's management and support are included in service consumption cost.
+No separate hardware support contracts.
 Hardware refreshes and system upgrades are covered. | Cost-Saving |

 Financially, adopting a Dedicated Region shifts spending to an OPEX model and eliminates large upfront capital purchases.
 Many CIOs appreciate the cost predictability (through committed rates) and the alignment of expenditure with actual consumption.
 For broader OCI financial strategies, see the Oracle Cloud Negotiations: Top Strategies guide.
-For Oracle's official product information, visit the Oracle Cloud Dedicated Region product page.

 Implementing a Dedicated Region is a significant project requiring collaboration between Oracle's team and your organisation.
 Below are the key deployment and operational factors:

 Your data centre must be prepared to host the Dedicated Region.
-Allocate physical space for approximately 3 racks (minimum), ensure sufficient power circuits and cooling capacity, and plan for physical security measures โ typically a locked cage or cabinet accessible only to authorised personnel and Oracle field engineers.
+Allocate physical space for approximately 3 racks (minimum), ensure sufficient power circuits and cooling capacity, and plan for physical security measures, typically a locked cage or cabinet accessible only to authorised personnel and Oracle field engineers.
 Oracle will provide specifications for power feeds, cooling requirements, weight, and floor loading.
 Conduct a thorough site survey with Oracle's team well in advance and factor in lead times for any facility upgrades.

 Key integration points include identity and access management (integrate OCI with your SSO/Active Directory), network integration (routing between the region and data centre networks), and ITSM processes (define procedures for raising support tickets to Oracle for hardware issues).
 Establish clear operational responsibilities: Oracle handles hardware faults; your team manages application data, backups, and workload performance.
 Ensure the Dedicated Region is included in your disaster recovery plans and security audits.

 Although Oracle operates the environment, you retain control over data storage, data access, and user permissions.
 Utilise OCI's IAM to enforce roles and create logical compartments to separate workloads by department or project.
-The Dedicated Region can host multiple internal "tenants" (departments, business units) with proper chargeback and isolation โ just as a public cloud would for multiple customers, but all within your company.
+The Dedicated Region can host multiple internal "tenants" (departments, business units) with proper chargeback and isolation, just as a public cloud would for multiple customers, but all within your company.

 Day-to-day operations shift from hardware management to cloud resource management.
-Your cloud operations team monitors instance usage, handles deployments, and optimises workload performance โ but Oracle handles disk replacements, firmware upgrades, and scheduled maintenance.
+Your cloud operations team monitors instance usage, handles deployments, and optimises workload performance, but Oracle handles disk replacements, firmware upgrades, and scheduled maintenance.
 Oracle continuously updates OCI services; new features and capabilities roll out quarterly.
 CIOs should periodically review the services roadmap and maintain a change management process to vet updates for production impact.
 For contract guidance, read our How to Negotiate an Oracle Dedicated Region Contract advisory.

 The operational mantra becomes "cloud service management over infrastructure management."
 Oracle handles the cloud mechanics; your teams harness the cloud capabilities.
-Enterprises that prepare their environment properly and designate strong governance will find ongoing operations not materially different from using any public cloud โ except that those racks are blinking away in your own facility.
+Enterprises that prepare their environment properly and designate strong governance will find ongoing operations not materially different from using any public cloud, except that those racks are blinking away in your own facility.

 Oracle Cloud Dedicated Region is particularly well-suited for scenarios where traditional public cloud or on-premises setups fall short: